ahmeedusamaa/MyOwnRTOS/README.md

 ### Context Switching

 > **Save the Context of the Current Task?**
-> - Automatically saved by the CPU when entering Handler mode.
+> - Automatically saved by the CPU when entering Handler mode:
 > - 	XPSR
 > - 	PC (Next Task Instruction which should be Run)
 > - 	LR (return register which is saved in CPU while Task1 running before Task Switching)
 > - 	r12
 > - 	r4
 > - 	r3
 > - 	r2
 > - 	r1
 > - 	r0
-> - Manually save the additional frame of other general-purpose registers (r5, r6, r7, r8, r9, r10, r11)
+> - Manually save the additional frame of other general-purpose registers:
+> -     r5, r6, r7, r8, r9, r10, r11
 >
-> **Restore the Context of the next Task**
+> **Restore the Context of the next Task?**
 > - Will restore manually frame of general-purpose registers as these will not be automatically restored by the CPU.
 >
 > **Update PSP register**
 > - 	XPSR
 > - 	PC (Next Task Instruction which should be Run)
 > - 	LR (return register which is saved in CPU while Task1 running before Task Switching)
 > - 	r12
 > - 	r4
 > - 	r3
 > - 	r2
 > - 	r1
 > - 	r0
 > - 	Automatically restored by the CPU after "BX LR".

 ### Priority
 > - Ensures tasks execute based on their priority levels, optimizing system performance.